loganmhb/ship/README.md

 Toy shell written in Python.

-All it does is run the command you give it, splitting on spaces.
+Currently will exec commands you give it, splitting arguments on spaces and respecting single-quoted strings (no escapes, though).
+Contains builtin for 'cd'.

 Example: